 Cut the old belt, join one end of the new and old belt with minimum 6 belt fasteners and to the other end of old belt tie a manila rope.
 If the belt is having Gravity Take up (GTU), then take load of GTU using chain block.

 Temporarily clear electrical shutdown to lay the new belt and keep the belt in manual mode.
+Electrician should be available in panel room while laying belt with motor drive.

 Instruct all workmen on the job not to put hand in between rollers, drum and conveyor belt and only pull the belt.